-This Charter sets out the standard of service you can expect from the National Library of Australia.
-With your assistance and feedback, we seek to continuously improve our service to the Australian community by responding to the changing needs of our users, by providing access to the nation’s library collections and services and by safeguarding our heritage building for future generations.
+The National Library of Australia aims to provide Australians with high levels of customer service.
+With your assistance and feedback, we seek to continuously improve our service to the Australian community by responding to the changing needs of our users; by providing access to the nation’s library collections and services; and by safeguarding our heritage building for future generations.

 Dr Marie-Louise Ayres